How does income affect credit scores and credit limits?

 Your income is definitely a consideration when applying for a credit card, but it's not the only factor.
 One of the most important factors is your ability to pay lenders back, and this is usually determined by looking at your payment history.

-If your payment history is strong, you may be considered low risk, regardless of your income.
+If your payment history is strong, you may be considered low risk.
 Creditors may be more willing to approve your credit card application and give you a higher credit limit.
 If your payment history is inconsistent or always late, you may be considered a high risk, and your limit may be lower.

 When working to increase your credit limit, try to build a payment history over time that shows you consistently pay your bills when they're due.
 This may help prove to lenders that you can handle a higher credit limit.